Akinaux/HS-packs_tracker/README.md

 - ASCII (using colors to identify the card rarity).
 A 'G' tag will follow the Golden cards.
 - HTML (generating a local file to display the pack content)

-ASCII is the default, it use less resouce and provide enough visibility of the packs.
+**ASCII** is the default, it use less resouce and provide enough visibility of the packs.
-HTML will display each cards in a format w:128px h:184px, golden cards will match the animated version To set the format, use the -f option
+**HTML** will display each cards in a format w:128px h:184px, golden cards will match the animated version.
+To set the format, use the **-f** option

 It's currently not possible to display specific packs (like class or golden packs), but you can filter on the last X packs or on a specific extension.
-Using the -t option will allow you to display the last X packs (X is a number)
+- Using the -t option will allow you to display the last X packs (X is a number)

 In addition or in replacement of the card packs, you can display the pity timers of each extension.
 Please note that the pity timers are based on the packs available in the json file.
 If your last legendary pack is missing in the database, the legendary pity timer will be based on your previous legendary pack.
-Using the -p option will add the pity timer list at the end of the packs presentation.
+- Using the -p option will add the pity timer list at the end of the packs presentation.
-Using the -P option will only display the pity timers (pack list will be omitted).
+- Using the -P option will only display the pity timers (pack list will be omitted).

 ### Examples: